Villa Stenersen: Restoration process

 Jon Brænne completed colour archeological survey of the house in 2015, that resulted in a report with recommendations for further use.
 He recommends that the house be renovated and rebuilt as a so-called residence-museum.
 Under Norsk Form, the Villa was used as a learning centre for architecture and design with job opportunities for scientists and projects.
 It was meant to be a place for conveying functionalism's architecture and design for a wide audience, with lectures and tours every first Sunday in the month and by appointment.
 The house could be rented by organizations and companies for arrangements and meetings, which was in "the house's and Stenersen's spirit".
 Statsbygg is responsible for the daily operation of the property on behalf of the state.

 In 2016, around 300 drawings - mostly handed down in no order - were donated by Korsmo's third wife (Hanne Refsdal).
 Tim Benton has worked way through the surviving drawings, and has written his interpretation of the project's development in an asBUILT Classic 21 book.
 The conservation work of these drawings were supported by Statsbygg, and a majority of them are now available in the online database of the National Gallery.

 Norsk Form furnished the villa in "the spirit of architecture and equipped for use".
 At present, the National Gallery is working on building a temporary exhibition with authentic furniture from 1939 and beyond.
 There has also been produced different reproductions of the original paintings by Edvard Munch, which were on display when the house was new, as shown in the original photographies of the house by Anders B. Wilse.
 They were presented in an exhibition that were in the house until medio 2018.
-From May to Octobre, the exhibition Le Corbusier by the Sea is run.
+From May to October, the exhibition Le Corbusier by the Sea is run.
 Some of the original furniture are still on display in the house during this exhibition.

 The National Gallery keeps the building open every Sunday in the summer season, and arranges exhibitions and lectures etc.